Showing posts with label Guatemala. Show all posts

 Merle Greene Robertson, Archeologist, Artist, Scholar

 I've written about Maya women warriors and queens, women archeologists, anthropologists, epigraphers, authors and artists, all who've inspired the masses.
 After reading a Washington Post Op-Ed (A Woman to Reboot Indiana Jones?
-Yes, Please) by bio-archeologist Brenna Hassett about the new film starring Hollywood's favorite archeologist, she reminded us that overall, the study of archeology is dominated by men.
-Says Hassett, "This is what generations of girls—me included—saw when we saw archeology, and that's a problem.
-Because to be it, you need to see it."
+Yes, Please) by bio-archeologist Brenna Hassett when the latest Indiana Jones film starring Hollywood's favorite archeologist came out, she reminded us that overall, the study of archeology is dominated by men.

 So let's address women trailblazers in archeology who've carved a place for themselves and those who came after—the likes of Merle Greene Robertson and Linda Schele for starters.
 In her study of the Maya, Robertson lived as many adventures as the more famous Dr. Jones, traipsing through Central American jungles, crossing rivers, evading looters, working hours on end creating a multitude of life-size art rubbings in dam, cramped spaces.